General Dynamics F-111C: Background

 In June 1960, the United States Air Force (USAF) issued a requirement for an F-105 Thunderchief replacement.
-The U.S. Navy began a program to develop a new air defence fighter for use on its large aircraft carriers.
+The U.S. Navy began a program to develop a new air defense fighter for use on its large aircraft carriers.
 On 14 February 1961, newly appointed United States Secretary of Defense Robert McNamara formally directed that the services study the development of a single aircraft that would satisfy both requirements.
 The Tactical Fighter Experimental (TFX) requirements were based largely on the Air Force's needs.
 A request for proposals (RFP) for the TFX was provided to industry in October 1961.
 After four rounds of proposals, General Dynamics (GD) was selected over Boeing; GD signed the TFX contract in December 1962.

 The USAF F-111A and Navy F-111B variants used the same airframe structural components and TF30-P-1 turbofan engines.
 They featured side-by-side crew seating in an escape capsule, as required by the Navy.
 Because of conflict between the Air Force and Navy over whose requirements had precedence, McNamara intervened in 1961, declaring that the Air Force desires would override suggestions by the Navy.
 The F-111A variant first flew on 21 December 1964 from Carswell AFB, Texas.
 It was followed by the F-111B, which first flew on 18 May 1965.

 As F-111 development continued, stall issues arose in certain parts of the flight regime; these were addressed by modifying the engine inlet in 1965–66, ending with the "Triple Plow I" and "Triple Plow II" designs.
 The F-111B was cancelled by the Navy in 1968 due to weight and performance deficiencies.
 The improved F-111E, F-111D, F-111F models were subsequently developed for the USAF.
 The FB-111A strategic bomber and the EF-111 electronic warfare versions were also later developed for the USAF.
 Production ended in 1976, with a total of 563 F-111s of all variants built, well below the prediction of 1,500.